Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong: DISCUSSION

-The results in Figure \ref{fig:6} show that when LLMs generate incorrect answers, the frequency of the "wrong and confident" scenario significantly exceeds that of the "wrong and not confident" scenario, particularly when LLMs are required to reason, which is consistent with human behavior when answering MCQ \cite{curtis2013does}.
 Furthermore, as shown in Figure \ref{fig:7}, for questions such as those related to history or moral disputes, which require minimal reasoning, the impact of reasoning on the accuracy of LLMs is negligible, and in many cases, accuracy actually decreases.
-However, simultaneously, the confidence of the model in providing incorrect answers increases significantly.
-This suggests that LLMs generating more reasoning information may actually be harmful.
+However, simultaneously, the confidence of the model when providing incorrect answers increases significantly.
+This suggests that LLMs generating more reasoning information may actually be harmful in some cases.
 Experiments on MCQ in medical exams \cite{durning2015dual} have shown that non-analytical reasoning, which relies on intuition to quickly answer questions, led to the correct answer even more effectively than analytical reasoning.
 This is primarily because non-analytical reasoning can more efficiently utilize the test taker's prior experience with similar questions, whereas reasoning processes may cause this experience to become ineffective, thus leading to incorrect choices.
 This provides a potential explanation for our findings.
 For questions involving common sense, LLMs undoubtedly possess vast amounts of experience during their training process.
-When reasoning is required before answering, the influence of this experience is diminished, causing the model to potentially rely on erroneous reasoning based on faulty premises, resulting in incorrect answers.
-Although this effect is not as pronounced as in humans, it suggests that, for certain categories of questions, allowing LLMs to rely on intuition might be a more reliable approach.
-In such cases, applying logprobs to evaluate the model's performance may not be appropriate.
+When reasoning is required before answering, the influence of this experience is diminished, causing the model to potentially rely on its erroneous reasoning based on faulty premises, resulting in incorrect answers.